Section 2.13 - Faculty

 3. Disciplinary Action other than Dismissal or Suspension.
 Any such disciplinary action affecting the terms of employment taken by the institution against a faculty member must be based upon adequate cause.
 Adequate cause will be related directly and substantially to the fitness of the appointee in his/her professional capacity.
 Proceedings shall begin with a conference between the appointee and the Dean.
 If as a result of the conference, the Dean wishes to take disciplinary action, she/he shall state that in writing with rationale to the appointee.
 The appointee may file a grievance (Section 2.16.2.A, Step 1) within ten days of the receipt of the Dean's decision.

-4. Procedure for Non-renewals.
-Any action resulting in the non-renewal of a probationary appointment of any appointee shall normally be based upon recommendations generated by the College's Personnel Committee.
-Such action shall be preceded by a personal conference between the faculty member and the appropriate Dean.
-The conference may result in agreement that the appointment should be renewed.
-If so, the non-renewal proceedings shall be dropped.
+4. Procedure for Non-renewals and Appeal Process for Non-Renewals and/or Denial of Promotion.
+Any action resulting in the non-renewal (specifically, denial of contract renewal or tenure) of a probationary appointment and/or denial or promotion of any appointee shall normally be based upon recommendations generated by the College's Personnel Committee and Dean.
+Prior to any formal decision to deny a personnel action, the appointee shall be notified by the Provost to allow for a personal conference between the faculty member and the Provost.
+The conference may result in agreement that the appointment should be renewed or, in the case of a promotion only, the promotion granted.
+If so, the proceedings shall be dropped.
 If such a conference results in agreement that the best interests of the appointee and the university will be served by resignation, the appointee shall submit a resignation to his/her Dean in writing within five (5) days.
-If the conference does not result in mutual agreement, the Dean will submit his decision in writing with rationale to the appointee.
-The appointee may file a grievance (Section 2.16.2.A, Step 1) within ten days of receipt of the Dean's decision.
+If the conference does not result in mutual agreement, the Provost will submit her/his decision in writing with rationale to the appointee.
+If the appointee wants to appeal the Provost's decision, the appointee will submit the appeal, in writing, to the President within ten days of the meeting or within twenty days of requesting the meeting, whichever is later.
+The basis of the appeal shall be limited to one or more of the reasons below:

 2.14 Merger or Reorganization of Appointment Structures.
 When an administrative reorganization results in the merger of two or more appointment structures, or the creation of a new appointment structure, faculty with tenure will be assigned to the merged or revised structure by granting them tenure.